 2017 – return to Le Mans with ByKolles Racing Team

 In 2017, Bonanomi recorded one start in the IMSA SportsCar Championship with Ligier JS P217 prototype, driving for PR1/Mathiasen Motorsports at Circuit of the Americas.
 His co-driver was Jose Gutierrez.
 Bonanomi was also driving Ligier LMP3 prototype for Craft Bamboo Racing in two races of the FRD LMP3 Series.

 In June 2017, Bonanomi returned to Circuit de la Sarthe, driving the #4 Enso CLM P1/01 for ByKolles Racing Team.
 He was sharing a car with Dominik Kraihamer and Oliver Webb, not finishing the race.
 He joined the team in one more FIA WEC race, finishing 14th at Nurburgring 6 Hours.

-Parallel to his GT racing commitments, Bonanomi was spending his free time in rallying, participating five times in the Monza Rally Show between 2012 and 2018.
+Parallel to his GT racing commitments, Bonanomi was spending his free time in rallying, participating six times in the Monza Rally Show between 2012 and 2019.
 In his first appearance in 2012, he was driving a Citroen C4 WRC, finishing fourth.
 In 2014, he returned in a Ford Focus RS WRC.

 In 2016, he finished third in a Citroen DS3 WRC, sharing a podium with Valentino Rossi and Dani Sordo.
 At 2017 Monza Rally Show, Bonanomi was third again in a Citroen DS3 WRC, behind Valentino Rossi and pair Andreas Mikkelsen/Thierry Neuville.
-His last participation was in 2018 when he finished sixth in a Ford Fiesta RS WRC.
+In 2018, he finished sixth in a Ford Fiesta RS WRC.
 In 2019, he contested for the first time in the R5-spec car, driving a Škoda Fabia to the fourth-place finish.